Testosterone Blood Test by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 How frequently should testosterone levels be assessed?

 Testosterone levels should be tested periodically, particularly for men over 40 or those experiencing symptoms of deficiency.
-Routine check-ups every 1-2 years are advisable to monitor hormonal health effectively.
+Routine check-ups every 1-2 years are recommended to monitor hormonal health.

 What are the common symptoms of low testosterone?